toucansites/website/src/contents/docs/02-getting-started/03-config/index.md

 @FAQ {
     @Question {
-        **`path`** - The location of the contents folder.
+        **`contents.path`** - The location of the contents folder.
     }
     @Answer {
-        This value specifies the location of the pipelines folder inside the source folder.
+        This value specifies the location of the contents folder inside the source folder.
     }
 }
 @FAQ {
     @Question {
-        **`assets.path`** - The location of the assets within the content bundle.
+        **`contents.assets.path`** - The location of the assets within the content bundle.
     }
     @Answer {
         This value specifies the location of the assets inside a content bundle.
     }
 }

 ### Themes section

-This section defines the location of the theme related files and other theme related settings, such as the theme to use.
+This section defines the location of the theme-related files and other theme-related settings, such as the theme to use.

 @FAQ {
     @Question {
-        **`folder`** - The location of the themes folder.
+        **`themes.location.path`** - The location of the themes folder.
     }
     @Answer {
         This value specifies the location of the themes folder inside the source folder.